top of page

 Total

-100 to 150 or more Canadians competing at the NCAA Division I championship level.
+100 to 150 or more Canadians are competing at the NCAA Division I championship level.

 This total only includes Division I. When you include Division II, Division III, NAIA, and junior college (JUCO) levels, the total number of Canadian athletes competing in U.S. college sports is significantly higher.